Las Vegas Council candidates propose solutions on homelessness

 Former Assemblywoman Olivia Diaz said it would take an effort at every level to meet the needs of a diverse population whose issues run the gamut of mental health, addiction and economic woes.
 She said, however, that officials must remain fiscally prudent.

-Mingo Collaso, owner of a restaurant in the Arts District, suggested more money could potentially be secured by levying a blight tax on owners of abandoned buildings, setting aside portions of collected revenue toward homelessness services and afforable housing.
+Mingo Collaso, owner of a restaurant in the Arts District, suggested that more money could be secured through a blight tax on owners of abandoned buildings, with portions of the collected revenue set aside for homelessness services and afforable housing.

-Shawn Mooneyham, a security officer with a hotel and casino who has experienced homelessness in the past, said he believed in a meeting of the minds of all agencies affected, adding that the courtyard appeared to be a good first step.
+Shawn Mooneyham, a security officer at a hotel and casino who has been homeless before, said he believes in a meeting of the minds of all agencies affected, adding that the courtyard appeared to be a good first step.

 The 37-year-old expressed no reservations in holding utility companies accountable for crumbling infrastructure that make ward neighborhoods unsafe.
 He said he favored expanding the budget for code enforcement if necessary to secure abandoned buildings, highlighting problems at the El Cid Hotel downtown as indicative of a larger problem of irresponsible ownership.